 Auroras are a natural phenomenon.
 Visibility depends, among other things, on the activity of the sun and the weather (cloud cover).
 Auroral sightings cannot be guaranteed.

-The trip does not require any special physical requirements.
-However, you should be fit enough to take part in short, moderate hikes and be sure-footed.
-Depending on the weather, we will undertake short, easy hikes of up to one hour.
+You have a good basic level of fitness to be able to take part in short, moderate hikes.
+Depending on the weather, we will go on short, easy hikes of up to two hours.

 Due to the changeable weather in Iceland, you need to be prepared for all weather conditions.
 We therefore recommend breathable functional clothing based on the layer principle, which transports sweat to the outside without losing heat and dries quickly.